ZakariaSelassi/PythonBot/README.md

-# Challenge : a Python bot
+# Challenge : Python bot

 ## Author :
 [Selassi Zakaria](https://www.linkedin.com/in/zakariaselassi/)

 ## Objectif to achieve :

-1) Comprendre le fonctionnement d'un bot python
+1) Understanding how a python bot works
 2) Find a way to setup a environement
 3) create a beginner bot that make stuff